Wisteria Flower Myths and Contemporary Meanings

 Common Wisteria Flower Colors

-Wisteria comes in a wide variety of colors mainly due to careful breeding over the centuries.
+Wisteria comes in various colors mainly due to careful breeding over the centuries.
 The individual color meanings for this flower include:

 - White: Healing, purity, health, youth, rebirth, and mourning.